bherdm/godot-for-ouya/README.md

 If you can’t find it or need to generate one, the keytool command from the JDK can be used for this purpose.

-On Windows, use Powershell , opened as administrator.
+On Windows, use Powershell, opened as administrator.

 On Mac, precede this command with ```sudo```.